Ají de Gallina (Spicy Peruvian Chicken Stew)

 Ají amarillo is the star in this recipe, and there is no substitute.
 Don’t let anyone convince you otherwise!

 Ají de gallina, according to one of my “go to” resources Perú Info, is a traditional Peruvian fusion of Spanish and Inca ingredients and methods.
-It translates “hens chile.”
+It literally translates “hens chile.”
 Lol.
 It hasn’t been that long since hens were a protein of choice in Peru, hence the name.
 To my knowledge, modern ají de gallina is typically made with shredded boneless, skinless chicken breast.
+Perhaps it should be called ají de pollo?

 Ají amarillo is the star in this recipe, and there is no substitute.
 Don’t let anyone convince you otherwise!
 This yellow-orange chile varies in heat level (usually mild to medium hot), and its heat is balanced by lovely fruity notes.
-You’ll find it in ceviche, in my Peruvian Ají Verde Recipe, in my Creamy Tomato Bisque Peruvian-Style, and many of my other Peruvian recipes as well.
+You’ll find it in ceviche, in my Peruvian Ají Verde Recipe, Peruvian yellow sauce, escabeche, Peruvian Chicken and Rice, and many of my other Peruvian recipes as well.
 You’ll always find a jar of the paste in my pantry, and frozen whole chiles in my freezer.
 Thus far, the fresh chiles have eluded me!

-Traditional recipes for ají de gallina involve poaching chicken, and using the shredded poached chicken in a creamy sauce made with evaporated milk, white bread, pecans, and grated parmesan.
-Heart attack waiting to happen?
+Traditional recipes for ají de gallina involve poaching chicken, and using the shredded poached chicken in a creamy sauce made with evaporated milk, white bread, walnuts (or pecans), and grated parmesan.
 Still, I have made this dish once or twice a year and enjoyed it.
+However, I cannot abide the evaporated milk.
+My dad was a graduate student until I was 7.
+We couldn’t afford fresh milk, and used a lot of evaporated milk.
+I. JUST.
+CAN’T.

 2 white bowls with spicy Peruvian chicken stew, Peruvian rice, and salsa criolla.